incconutwo/twitter-account-location-in-username/README.md

 - **Easy Management:** Add or remove blocked countries instantly using the dropdown menu and chip tags in the popup.

 ### ⚡ Performance & Efficiency
+- **Crowdsourced Database:** I've built a database using Cloudflare so now the extension checks it before ever asking Twitter.
+It's lightning fast (50ms vs 500ms) and keeps your API usage ultra-low.
 - **Smart Caching:**
   - **Success Cache:** Locations are cached for **30 days** to minimize API usage.
   - **Negative Caching:** Users with no location set are cached for **3 days** to prevent repeated failed requests and rate limiting.